SelectViewData/elmish-store/README.md

   ]
 ```

-For more examples, check out the `ElmishStore.Example` project.
+For a comprehensive understanding, explore the ElmishStore.Example directory within this repository.